orbitdb-archive/orbit-db-nextgen/README.md

 - **[events](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdblognameaddress)**: an immutable (append-only) log with traversable history.
 Useful for *"latest N"* use cases or as a message queue.
 - **[documents](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
 Useful for building search indices or version controlling documents and data.
 - **[keyvalue](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: a key-value database just like your favourite key-value database.
-- **[keyvalue-indexed](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: a key-value database just like your favourite key-value database.
+- **[keyvalue-indexed](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: key-value data indexed in a Level key-value database.

 All databases are [implemented](https://github.com/orbitdb/orbit-db-store) on top of [ipfs-log](https://github.com/orbitdb/ipfs-log), an immutable, cryptographically verifiable, operation-based conflict-free replicated data structure ([CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)) for distributed systems. ipfs-log is formalized in the paper [Merkle-CRDTs](https://arxiv.org/abs/2004.00107).
 You can also easily extend OrbitDB by [implementing and using a custom data model](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md#custom-stores) benefitting from the same properties as the default data models provided by the underlying Merkle-CRDTs.